-Advantages Disadvantages

-Purest application of current evaluation Increased annual pay bill - £74k

-results Unresolved issue of a multiple years back-

-Responds to the sense of 'unfairness' pay claim (>£121k?)

-amongst staff Dispute continues and likely to involve

-recourse to TAP

-The RDS anomaly becomes an issue for the

-FBU

-Introduces mixed rates within roles, affecting

-ability to rotate staff, without drifting towards

-all 'B's

-Extensive implementation process, raising

-concerns amongst staff

-Out of sync with H&WFRS with the potential

-to impact on future collaboration.
+Advantages Disadvantages Advantages Purest application of current evaluation results Responds to the sense of 'unfairness' amongst staff Disadvantages Increased annual pay bill - £74k Unresolved issue of a multiple years backpay claim (>£121k?)
+Dispute continues and likely to involve recourse to TAP The RDS anomaly becomes an issue for the FBU Introduces mixed rates within roles, affecting ability to rotate staff, without drifting towards all 'B's Extensive implementation process, raising concerns amongst staff Out of sync with H&WFRS with the potential to impact on future collaboration.